nvimdev/template.nvim/README.md

 end, { remap = true})
 ```

 - Find all templates

-template.nvim use `telescope`. so you need register template telescope extension to `telescope`
+template.nvim can use `telescope`, but you need register template telescope extension to `telescope`

 ```lua
 require("telescope").load_extension('find_template')